-Kolkata airport is an international airport but about 85% of its passengers are domestic travelers.
-It's India's fifth busiest airport and handled 19 million passengers per year in 2017.
-According to information released by the Airports Council International (ACI) in April 2018, Kolkata is now India's fastest growing airport.
-Passenger traffic increased by 27% over the past year.
-Further increases are expected following the launch of the government's Udan regional air connectivity scheme in April and May 2018.
+Netaji Subhash Chandra Bose International Airport in Kolkata is an international airport that serves around 85 percent domestic travelers.
+As India's fifth busiest airport, it handled 19 million passengers in 2017.
+According to information released by the Airports Council International (ACI) in April 2018, Kolkata is now India's fastest growing airport, with passenger traffic increasing by 27 percent over the previous.
+Traffic has increased due to the Airports Authority of India (AAI) regional connectivity scheme, which connect 22 underserved airports to major hubs.

 The airport is government-operated by the Airports Authority of India.
 A much needed, new and modern terminal (known as Terminal 2) was constructed and opened in January 2013.
 The airport's makeover resulted in it being awarded Best Improved Airport in the Asia-Pacific Region in 2014 and 2015 by the Airport Council International.